Pedestrian Transit Access Study

 Due to the large size of the Appendices, copies have been made available through the Longview MPO Offices.

-- Please review our draft Public Participation Plan, the MPO's guide to insure the public is fully informed and has opportunities to express opinions and concerns.
-It's being updated due to the FAST Act.
+- Updates to our Public Participation Plan have been adopted and can be viewed here.
+This Plan serves as the MPO's guide to ensure the public is fully informed and has opportunities to express opinions and concerns.

 - Please review our FY 2017 Annual Project Listing.
 Projects in this report are broken down into four categories: highway, grouped projects, transit and bicycle & pedestrian.